wizelineacademy/academy-go-q12021/README.md

 ## What's the deal?

 The app is based on Clean Architecture.
-The first deliverable contains:

 - Domain (under the `model` folder)
 - Usecase (under the `usecase` folder)
 - Controller (under the `controller` folder)
-- Database (under the `repository` folder)
+- Database/Cache (under the `repository` folder)
 - Interface (under the `router` folder)

+Events and Reservations are stored in Mongo Atlas.
+Reservations are cached in a CSV file.

 ## Development